-One in every 20 Americans older than 50 years of age have PAD.
-In all, PAD affects 8 to 12 million people in the United States.
+One in every eight Americans older than 60 years of age have PAD.
+In all, PAD affects as many as 12 million people in the United States.
 Slightly more men than women have the disease.
 Common risk factors include high cholesterol, smoking, high blood pressure, diabetes, atherosclerosis and age.
 Due to the prevalence of PAD, September was named Peripheral Arterial Disease Awareness Month by the US Senate in 2007.

 Healthcare professionals use many avenues for diagnosing PAD such as medical history, tobacco use, physical exams and diagnostic tests.
 An ankle-brachial index (ABI) test may be performed, as well.
 An ABI test is painless and easy, and involves a comparison between a blood pressure reading in the ankles and a blood pressure reading in the arms.
 An ABI can help diagnose PAD, but it cannot identify which arteries are narrowed or blocked.
 A Doppler ultrasound test may be done to see which artery or arteries are blocked.